 Situation of the country

 Senegal is a major economic power in West Africa, but a substantial percentage of the country's population lives in a situation of extreme poverty.
 People with disabilities are often discriminated against and are highly vulnerable.

-The legislative framework on disability in Senegal has changed for the better since 2010, when the country ratified the Convention on the Rights of Persons with Disabilities.
-However, people with disabilities face barriers on a daily basis when trying to access health, education and employment services.
-Victims of discrimination, they continue to fight to have their fundamental rights upheld.
-The school enrolment of children with disabilities, which is far below the national average, is one of the country’s major educational development challenges.
+The legislative framework for disability has changed for the better since 2010, when Senegal ratified the Convention on the Rights of Persons with Disabilities.
+However, people with disabilities still face barriers on a daily basis when trying to access health, education and employment services.
+Victims of discrimination and marginalised within society, they continue to fight for recognition of their fundamental rights.
+Increasing the school attendance rate of children with disabilities, which is far below the national average, is one of the big challenges in the development of education in the country.